Flawedspirit/FlawedspiritOC/OpenComputers-Reactor-Control/README.md

 * Press ' or / to lower/raise control rods by 10%
 * Press P to toggle reactor power
 * Press Q to exit the program and return to your computer's terminal prompt
+* Press T to toggle 'Auto Mode' on all turbines.
+This will engage the induction coil when your preferred rotational speed (900 or 1800 RPM) is reached

 ## Resources